oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 I love building simple CRUD apps to learn a new tech stack, but I think it's even cooler to build a _secure_ one.
 So let's do that!

 Spring Security added support for OpenID Connect (OIDC) in version 5.0, circa 2017.
 This is awesome because it means you can use Spring Security to secure your app with a third-party identity provider (IdP) like Auth0.
-This is a much better option than trying to build our own authentication system and store user credentials.
+This is a much better option than trying to build your own authentication system and store user credentials.

 Add the Okta Spring Boot starter to do OIDC authentication in your `pom.xml`.
 This will also add Spring Security to your app.